Chemical Exposure, GHS, SDS, and HazCom Field Use

 From product name to exposure risk

-Construction chemicals include solvents, adhesives, sealants, paints, epoxies, isocyanate products, fuels, concrete admixtures, acids, caustics, pesticides, waterproofing compounds, curing agents, compressed gases, welding consumables, cleaners, and contaminated residues.
-The product name alone does not define the hazard.
-The same material may be low risk when brushed outdoors for a few minutes and high risk when sprayed in an enclosed room for several hours.
+Construction chemicals include solvents, adhesives, sealants, epoxies, isocyanate products, fuels, concrete admixtures, acids, caustics, pesticides, waterproofing compounds, curing agents, compressed gases, and welding consumables.
+The product name does not define the hazard.
+The same adhesive may be low risk brushed outdoors for a few minutes and high risk sprayed in an enclosed mechanical room for hours.

-A practical exposure review asks five questions: What is the chemical?
+A practical review asks five questions: What is the chemical?
 How can it enter the body?
 How much is present?
-How long and how often will workers be exposed?
-What conditions increase exposure?
-Inhalation, skin absorption, eye contact, injection, and ingestion all matter.
-Heating, spraying, grinding cured product, mixing two-part systems, using chemicals in pits or tanks, and working near ignition sources can change the risk sharply.
+How long and how often?
+What conditions raise exposure?
+The routes of entry are inhalation, skin absorption (dermal), eye contact, ingestion, and injection.
+Heating, spraying, grinding cured product, mixing two-part systems, and working in pits or tanks all change risk sharply.

 Field sourceKey concernControl emphasis